iit-DLSLab/Panoptic-SLAM/README.md

 ```
 ./panoptic_slam Vocabulary/ORBvoc.txt <Path To Settings> <Path to Dataset> <Path To Association file>
 ```

-## Download Experiments Data from Paper
-We have uploaded the data used in the paper in our HuggingFace account, you can access it [here](https://huggingface.co/datasets/DLS-IIT/Panoptic-SLAM/tree/main).

 ## Acknowledgements
 Our code builds on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).